Research

 Before we can analyze the population genomics of this species, we first need a reference genome sequence.
 This was the MSc project of Tal: sequencing and assembling the reference genome for Cataglyphis niger.
 He also compared alternative approaches to de novo genome sequencing and gene annotation, in the special case of haplodiploid species and showed that it’s advantageous to use a single haploid male for both DNA and RNA extraction.
 Actually, the contig N50 size of the genome assembly made from a haploid male sample was three times bigger than the one made from his diploid sister!

 The reference genome serves as the foundations for population genomic studies.
-First, we used 117 brothers from a single nest for QTL mapping study.
+First, we used 117 brothers from a single nest for a QTL mapping study.
 Shani used these samples for both genomic sequencing and chemical analysis of cuticular hydrocarbons (CHC; the pheromones used by ants for nestmate recognition).
 She identified 31 different long-chain CHCs in variable amounts on different ants from different colonies.
 She then constructed the first RADseq library ever done in Israel (Restriction-associated DNA sequencing), and the results came out top quality:

 These raw sequence reads then went through a lot of processing and bioinformatics, done by Pnina and Besan.
-Besan constructed a linkage map for the 26 chromosomes of C. niger, with the help of Abraham Korol and using his software MultiPoint.
-She then conducted QTL mapping of the chemical traits of these ants (quantities of cuticular hydrocarbons) using the software MultiQTL, also from the Korol lab.
+Besan conducted QTL mapping of the chemical traits of these ants (quantities of cuticular hydrocarbons) using the software MultiQTL from the neighboring Korol lab.
 Almost every chromosome has some hint of QTLs.
 After thorough analysis and correction for multiple testing (FDR < 10%) we ended up with 20 QTL that had statistically significant association with one of nine CHCs.
 Most of these CHCs had more than one QTL (and up to four), suggesting that some CHCs have a stronger genetic basis than others.

-Social polymorhpism associated with a supergene in Cataglyphis niger: Previous studies identified three clades within this species complex: C. nigerC. savignyi, and C. drusus.
+Previous studies identified three clades within the Cataglyphis bicolor species complex: C. nigerC. savignyi, and C. drusus.
 The three were distinct monophyletic clades according to their mitochondrial haplotypes, and they also display distinct social colony structures: C. niger is polygyne, whereas C. savignyi and C. drusus are monogyne.
 In a joint paper with the Hefetz lab (Reiner-Brodetzki et al. 2019) we used RAD sequencing and population structure analysis of thousands of SNP loci to show that these three mitochondrial clades are not monophyletic in terms of their nuclear DNA.
 In fact, there is no detectable genetic divergence among them, and they form one un-differentiated population cluster in the STRUCTURE results:

 STRUCTURE results showing that the niger, drusus, and savignyi mitotypes are actually one socially polymorphic species